 Lake levels are highly influenced by rainfall.
 In general, recent rainfall totals have been below normal, leading to the falling lake levels.
-The “From our Meteorologist” discussion provides insight into what could be expected this coming month in terms of rainfall chances.
+TRWD’s Meteorologist, Courtney Jalbert, provides discussion on what happened in September and where we may be heading in the “From our Meteorologist” section.
 Thank you for following the Lake Level Blog and check back next month about this time for more projections.

 From our Meteorologist